 Architectural Plans Announced for San Jose Early College at Cecil

 School choice means new opportunities in career and college readiness for young people on Jacksonville’s Westside.
-San Jose Early College at Cecil, a tuition-free charter high school, will open in August 2021.
-High school classes will be held during year one at the Kent and Cecil Center campuses of Florida State College of Jacksonville (FSCJ).
+San Jose Early College at Cecil, a tuition-free charter high school, will open in August 2022.

-Preliminary architectural plans for the permanent home of San Jose Early College at Cecil (SJEC @ Cecil) have been announced.
+Preliminary architectural plans for the permanent home of San Jose Early College at Cecil (San Jose Cecil) have been announced.
 The school facility, once completed, will be located on the property at FSCJ Cecil Center with convenient access from New World Avenue.

 San Jose Early College at Cecil is part of the San Jose Schools, an A-rated charter school system.
 These schools are managed by a nonprofit board of directors, River City Education Organization, Inc., in Jacksonville.
 School leaders announced this partnership with FSCJ at a groundbreaking ceremony in September of 2020.
 (At the time of the announcement, the new high school had not adopted its current name.)

-Construction of the main building is expected to begin late in 2021, and it could be operational as early as August 2022.
-The building will include 27 classrooms/labs, a media center, a multipurpose career and technical education “maker space” and a large cafeteria with a commercial-style kitchen.
+Construction of the main building is expected to begin late in 2021.
+The building will include 27 classrooms/labs, a media center, a multipurpose career and technical education “makerspace” and a large cafeteria with a commercial-style kitchen.
 Construction of the 10,000-seat sports/athletic stadium is planned for the 2022-23 school year.

 “Our new school will complement the architecture of the existing FSCJ Cecil Center campus; however, it will show off its own unique identity as a state-of-the-art, modern high school campus,” said Randy Hudspeth, principal of San Jose Early College at Cecil.
 “The campus will offer a comprehensive academic, athletic and social environment for our student community.”

-SJEC @ Cecil will specialize in “career academies,” which combine the teaching of academics, workplace skills and technology so that students leave high school prepared to work in highly sought-after professions.
+The school will specialize in “career academies,” which combine the teaching of academics, workplace skills and technology so that students leave high school prepared to work in highly sought-after professions.
 Students as young as 16 will complete industry certifications and gain on-the-job experience.
-SJEC @ Cecil expects to offer academies in aviation, financial technology, information technology and hospitality.
-San Jose Prep, which is our sister campus established in 2013 in the Mandarin neighborhood, will launch its first career academies in 2021 in early childhood development, hospitality, the performing arts and information technology.
+San Jose Cecil expects to offer academies in aviation, financial technology, information technology and culinary arts.
+San Jose Prep, which is our sister campus established in 2013 in the Mandarin neighborhood, will launch its first career academies in 2021 in early childhood education, hospitality, the performing arts and information technology.

 “High quality career and technical education leads to less absenteeism from school, improved graduation rates and higher income levels for young people beyond graduation,” said Ryan Rewey, superintendent of schools for the San Jose Schools.
 Mr. Rewey oversees the educational programming at San Jose Primary (grades K-5), San Jose Prep (grades 6-12), San Jose Early College at Cecil (grades 9-12) (new in 2021), and San Jose Cyber Academy (K-12 online schooling) (new in 2021).